misterwalter/imperial-dicebot/README.md

 # Bootstrapping
 When first setting up your own instance of the bot, be sure to run the ./bootstrap.sh file, as it will do a few handy things for you:
 - Create an example **bot_admin** file.
 This file should contain the mention tag of the whoever you want to be able to run the !report and !reset functions.
 The default tag is invalid, but looks a bit like a real mention tag does when not displayed on the client.
-If you're having trouble figuring out your mention tag, just have the bot print out all messages that it sees, and then tag yourself.
+If you're having trouble figuring out your mention tag, just watch the bot logs.
 - Create an example **token** file.
 This file should contain your bot's login token, not their Client ID or Client secret.
 - Create a default **report_format** file.
 This file contains a default format for DiceReport records that I think looks nice enough, but can be edited at your option.
 I find myself tweaking it often, and now you can too.